sbohmann/photobackup-server/README.md

 ### Go to the directory of the project photobackup-server

-Start the server by calling gradle run.
+Start the server by calling

+    gradle run

 It does not currently run in the background.